 The abnormal performance category assignment should also consider a future level of DER penetration that could impact the TPS or BPS if not properly coordinated.
-The Area EPS Operators in the state of Minnesota shall constructively work with the Regional Transmission Operator to provide a recommendation whether Category II or Category III is the proper default category assignment for inverter-based DER.
-The decision shall balance the needs of the Area EPS and Local EPS with TPS and BPS considerations.
-Until a decision is made by the Regional Transmission Operator within that region, all synchronous machine DER shall be assigned Category I and all inverter-based DER shall be assigned Category II.
-Any instances that do not fall within the above assignment shall:
+The Midcontinent Independent System Operator, (MISO) has recommended that all synchronous machine DER shall be assigned Category I and all inverter-based DER shall be assigned Category III.